darkfrontcode/Weather-Audition-Challenge-/README.md

 ### Troubleshooting

-If you were experience some problems related to CORS on running this app it would be probably due to vite-server and stackblitz cross-origin issues.
+If you are experiencing any problems related to CORS on running this app it would be probably due to vite-server and stackblitz cross-origin issues.

 Follows below a simple documentation about it that explains how you can solve this problem temporarily.